sachin07sachin/programming-language-popularity-analysis/README.md

 # Programming Languages Popularity Analysis

 ## Overview
-This project analyzes the popularity trends of various programming languages using a dataset exported from Stack Overflow.
+This project uses a Jupyter Notebook to analyze popularity trends of various programming languages based on a dataset exported from Stack Overflow.
 The notebook performs exploratory data analysis to understand:

 - How usage of different programming languages changes over time